 Love Your Neighbor(hood)

-There are many great organizations throughout Annapolis continuing their extraordinary missions during this time of need.
+There are many great organizations throughout Annapolis continuing their extraordinary missions meeting extraordinary needs.
 Here are a few non-profit organizations that are fine examples of neighbors helping neighbors, find one or several to support generously:

-Grow Annapolis is harvesting from its giving gardens and donates abundantly to the monthly food pantry at Eastport United Methodist Church, and has for the past year.
-Click here to give to their effort, click their logo for their website.
+Grow Annapolis is harvesting from its giving gardens and donates abundantly to the monthly food pantry at Eastport United Methodist Church.
+Click the logo for the link to their website

 St. Luke's Eastport Food Pantry

-St. Luke's Episcopal Church provides food to our neighbors every Tuesday at 10:45.
-Click the photo for the church website for more information and here is their link to give online.
+St. Luke's Episcopal Church is an amazing church across the street.
+St. Luke's provides food to our neighbors every Tuesday at 10:45.
+Click the photo for the church website for more information.

 Charting Careers continues working with families to make sure they have the resources necessary to live (food, mental health support linkages) and learn (computers, books, internet access).
 Their mentoring program is going strong and they are connecting their middle and high school students with career panel discussions, college experts, and local leaders (remotely).
 They plan to resume elementary programming remotely.
 Additionally, they are helping to lead at the community-wide level to help make sure all students have access to e-learning and that other nonprofits are able to share resources and collaborate with each other.
 Click their logo for their website, click here to give directly